sqrlmstr5000/discovarr/README.md

-# AiArr - AI Powered Media Recommendations
+# Discovarr - AI Powered Media Recommendations

 ## Description

-AiArr is a comprehensive media management and automation tool designed to streamline your media consumption and discovery experience.
+Discovarr is a comprehensive media management and automation tool designed to streamline your media consumption and discovery experience.
 It intelligently integrates with popular media servers like Jellyfin and Plex, download clients Radarr and Sonarr, and leverages the power of Google's Gemini AI to provide personalized media recommendations.

-With AiArr, you can:
+With Discovarr, you can:
 - Automatically track your watch history from Jellyfin and Plex.
 - Get intelligent media suggestions based on your viewing habits and preferences.
 - Easily request new movies and TV shows through Radarr and Sonarr.